 This is similar to decisions that IT managers make regarding computer storage: is it better to equip each station with large-capacity SSD storage, or is it better to share resources and provide access to secure, reliable, and large networked storage?
 Similarly, in a multi-charger configuration, is it wise to provide local energy storage to each charger, or would highly reliable central energy storage be better?

 After all, it isn’t easy to anticipate which chargers will be used more than others.
 As EVs appear in larger numbers, what if the aggregate energy capacity needs to be upgraded?
 Upgrading a central unit is much easier than replacing every individual charging station.
 And finally, what if local energy storage is a strategy to expedite the installation of charging stations while the grid is upgraded?
 In this case, having a centralized energy storage unit that can be relocated to a different location is preferable to the embedded chemical battery modules that might become obsolete.

 There is another power booster option that addresses the issues raised by the all-in-one solutions.
 A flywheel-based power booster uses kinetic energy to store power.
 It has practically unlimited charge/discharge cycles, does not use chemical batteries and can easily be moved to different locations when needed.

-Using a kinetic power booster enables ultra-fast charging allows operators to easily offer multiple cars to charge quickly all at once, providing them with increased revenue while providing a valuable service to customers.
+Using a kinetic power booster enables ultra-fast charging, and allows operators to easily offer multiple cars to charge quickly all at once, providing them with increased revenue while providing a valuable service to customers.
 A win-win for all involved.